How to explain rheumatoid arthritis to kids

 Watching a parent or loved one deal with chronic pain can be confusing and scary for children.
 Here's what to say.

 When you have rheumatoid arthritis (RA), your day-to-day existence can be uncomfortable and exhausting.
-And don't be fooled—if there are children around, they know.
+And if there are children around, they're likely aware of how you feel.

-Whether they're entering kindergarten or gearing up for high school graduation, kids sense when you're in pain.
-They'll see you wince, or notice you're unable to do certain activities—and they'll worry.
-Studies show little ones will even conceal their own needs and emotions to keep from adding to your stress.
+Whether they're entering kindergarten or gearing up for high school graduation, kids often sense when you're in pain.
+They'll see you wince or notice you're unable to do certain activities, and it may cause them to worry.
+Studies show many kids will even conceal their own needs and emotions to keep from adding to your stress.

 So, how do you explain RA to children, especially if they're your own?
 You can start by being honest.